mmvrstudio/REGEX-Tutorial_for_Beginners/README.md

     Code Snippet: /^#?([a-f0-9]{6}|[a-f0-9]{3})$/

     Definition: A greedy match tries to match an element as many times as possible.
 A lazy match tries to match an element as few times as possible.

-     - In the example we find ? which signifies lazy quantifier.
-     - This is referred to a lazy quantifier because it causes the regular expression engine to match as few occurances as possible.
-It is possible to turn this lazy match into a greedy one by adding a ?.
+     - ? signifies lazy quantifier, because it causes the regular expression engine to match as few occurances as possible.
+     - It is possible to turn this lazy match into a greedy one by adding a ?.